-Parts of the city have been classified as wetlands, watercourses, fish and wildlife habitat conservation areas, and geologically hazardous areas.
-Any development-related land use action will be required to comply with Ch.
+This is a non-project, legislative action only.
+Any development-related land use action in the area affected by the proposed code amendments will be required to comply with Ch.
 19.07, Environment, including standards for critical areas.

 i.
 Approximately how many people would reside or work in the completed project?